Student Spotlight: Mark Tom

 "COD has gone far beyond in assisting me to achieve my goal of becoming a doctor," he said.
 "Where I lacked in motivation, professors inspired.
 When I had no money, scholarships and financial aid provided.
 Hands down, however, the best gift I have received from the College is the confidence to transform my dreams into a reality."

-During summer 2012, Tom is traveling to Puerto Cortes, Honduras to do some work in the Pam Roach Medical Clinic through a ministry known as World Wide Heart to Heart.
-He is also running a soccer camp and soccer tournament for the Children's Village.
+During summer 2012, Tom traveled to Puerto Cortes, Honduras, for work in the Pam Roach Medical Clinic through a ministry known as World Wide Heart to Heart.
+He also ran a soccer camp and soccer tournament for the Children's Village, which he plans to do again in 2013.

 Tom is grateful to College of DuPage for providing a springboard to his personal development as a student.
 In the future, he'd like to create a scholarship fund similar to the ones he received.